opengeospatial/Geotech/terminology/Scope and Categories.md

 But anyone in terminology task team is welcome to add/edit

 ## Scope
-To be confirmed.
-Scope should naturally develop from identifying relevant categories
+Terms anticipated to be required to support and inform development of the conceptual schema for ground/geotechnical data.
+To include terms describing schema, models, components of models and project workflows.
+To include general terms relating to site/ground investigation, but this phase of work will not attempt to define terms for individual geotechical tests or parameters.

 ## Suggested categories

+**Schema definition.**
+Clarify the technical terms relevant to data schema development and deifiaiton.
+These will be pre-existing terms in common use, but it may be helpful to restate and possibly clarify these.

+**Model & types of model.**
+Define what we mean by model, and the different types of model we might consider.

+**Components of a model.**
+e.g. geological unit

 **Phases / Elements of a workflow / project.**
 Consider the flow through desk study, ground investigation, factual data, interpretation, design, construction, monitoring.
 Also terms used worldwide for different project stages, e.g. feasibility, concept design, scheme design, detailed design.

-**Model & types of model.**
-Define what we mean by model, and the different types of model we might consider.

-**Parts of a model.**
-e.g. geological unit

 **Properties / Parameters.**
 Define headings, but individual properties/parameters out of scope for Phase 1?